erikbern/ann-benchmarks/protocol/specification.md

 * `epbprtv0 fail`

-  One or more configuration options required by the algorithm were not specified, and so the query process has terminated.
+  One or more configuration options required by the algorithm weren't specified, and so the query process has terminated.

 ### Training mode